I Am Rich: Reception

 Discussing the app on the website Silicon Alley Insider, Dan Frommer described the program as a "scam", "worthless", and finally "a joke that smells like a scammy rip-off" on August 5, 6, and 8, respectively.
 Without purchasing the app, Fox News' Paul Wagenseil guessed that the secret mantra was "German for 'Sucker!
 (Heinrich is German).
 Wired's Brian X. Chen described I Am Rich as a waste of money to "prove you're a jerk", and contrasted the expenditure with donating to cancer foundations and Third World countries.

 Heinrich told the Los Angeles Times Mark Milian that he had received correspondence from satisfied customers, "I've got e-mails from customers telling me that they really love the app [... and that they had] no trouble spending the money".
+In an interview with The New York Times, though, he told of receiving many insulting emails and telephone messages.

 Similar applications

 The next year, Heinrich released I Am Rich LE.
 Priced at US$9.99, the new app has several new features (including a calculator, "help system", and the "famous mantra without the spelling mistakes") to meet Apple's requirement that apps have "definable content".
 Some customers were disappointed by the new functionality, poorly rating the app due to its ostensible improvements.

 On February 23, 2009, CNET Asia reported on the "conceptually similar" app, I Am Richer, developed by Mike DG for Google's Android.
 The app was released on the Android Market for US$200, a limit imposed by Google, who had no objection to the application.

-With the same name, the I Am Rich that was released on the Windows Phone Marketplace on December 22, 2010 was developed by DotNetNuzzi.
+With the same name, the I Am Rich that was released on the Windows Phone Marketplace on December 22, 2010, was developed by DotNetNuzzi.
 Described by MobileCrunch as equally useless as the original, this app cost US$499.99, the price cap imposed by Microsoft.